 During the warm summer months, many people visit the local swimming pool to relax with family and friends.
 However, a day of relaxation may end in tragedy if homeowners and businesses with pools on their properties fail to address or warn visitors of safety hazards.

 Many pool accidents can be avoided when property owners take reasonable precautions as required by law.
 You may be able to file a premises liability lawsuit to hold parties accountable if they harmed you or a family member.
-Damages from a lawsuit can help pay for costs associated with your injury or loss.
+The damages from a lawsuit can help pay for costs associated with your injury or loss.

-Regan Zambri Long PLLC has helped numerous clients secure multimillion dollar settlements and verdicts against negligent businesses.
+Regan Zambri Long PLLC has helped hundreds of clients secure settlements and verdicts against negligent businesses.
 In one case, our premises liability lawyers secured a $5 million verdict on behalf of a child who suffered a traumatic brain injury after falling from a poorly maintained diving board.

-Swimming pools found in backyards, gyms, apartment complexes and community rec centers may contain hazards such as:
+Swimming pools found in backyards, gyms, apartment complexes, and community rec centers may contain hazards such as:

 Depending on the circumstances, one or more parties may be legally responsible for causing your pool accident, including: